kubevirt/user-guide/docs/storage/volume_migration.md

 The users could, for various reasons, wish to stop and cancel the ongoing volume migration.
 Migration cancellations are also handled declaratively, thus users must restore the previous set of volumes, which will be read as a cancellation for the volume update and migration.

-A possible way to cancel the migration consists apply the old version of the VM declaration.
+A possible way to cancel the migration is to apply the old version of the VM declaration.

 ## Volume migration failure and recovery